fbpx

 Getty Images

-Zendaya, Emma Watson, Halle Berry, Alexa Demie and Zoe Kravitz have all sported the micro bang look in recent years.
-Well, get ready to see more baby bangs around town because Pinterest recently predicted that it will be a trend in 2023.
+Zendaya, Emma Watson, Florence Pugh, Katy Perry and Zoe Kravitz have all sported the micro bang look in recent years.
+Ahead of 2023 Pinterest predicted we’d see more baby bang looks as the fringe style continued to trend upwards.
+It appears they were right and we’re still seeing stars and people on the streets defect to the baby bang side.
 The short fringe that sits at about one or two inches in length is “a bold, fun statement piece to add a kick of personality to your hairstyle,” says hairstylist and head of product development at Goldie Locks Devin Graciano.
-However, she notes that the look isn’t for everyone.
+There is a variation to these tiny bangs that can work with most face shapes and hair types, but you’ll want to collaborate with a trusted hairstylist to ensure you go with the best bang style for you.

 After years of “suppression of the fringe,” Graciano says these bangs are trending as personal expression moves through a new phase with people ready to show “more of their daring personality through the fringe.”
-While micro bangs may be an upcoming trend, they’ve been around for ages.
+While micro bangs may be a steadily rising trend, they’ve been around for ages.
 “Style always repeats itself,” says creative director, master stylist and colorist Paul Labrecque with Paul Labrecque Salon and Skincare Spa.
-These baby bangs “started in the 1950s with glamour girls like Audrey Hepburn and Elizabeth Taylor.”
+The baby bang “started in the 1950s with glamour girls like Audrey Hepburn and Elizabeth Taylor.”

 Celebrity hairstylist Adir Abergel notes that the women who wore a micro fringe in the 1950s, including Natalie Wood and Bettie Page, “were great examples of how diverse a micro bang can be.”
-Since there is so much variation in bangs, it’s important to have a clear image in mind of what you want before heading to the salon.
+Since there is so much variation in bangs, it’s important to have a clear image in mind of what kind of mini bangs you want before heading to the salon.
+Experts say it’s equally as important to be clear about what you don’t want your mini bangs to look like.

 The term micro bang covers a lot of ground, including essentially anything that’s a shorter bang than is standard, thereby exposing the eyebrows.
-These bangs are an excellent option if you want the look of a fringe but your hair to sit out of the way.
-The best bang for your will depend on your hair type and face shape.
+These bangs are an excellent option if you want the look of a fringe but also want your hair to sit out of the way.
+The best bang style for you will depend on your hair type, hair texture and face shape.
 “Whether they are cut straight across, at a curve, choppy, angled or blunt, they all can accentuate the best part of our features when done correctly,” says Abergel.
+Consult with your hairstylist about what bangs are best for you whether you have curly hair, straight hair, long hair or thick wavy strands.

 If you want these bangs, make sure you’re confident in your decision

+We don’t want to scare you, after all hair grows back, but experts emphasis that mini bangs can be a burden if you’re not ready for them.
 “Micro bangs are a style you should feel confident about prior to getting them as they can get quite exposing,” says Abergel.
-Standard bangs are already a commitment, but experts warn that a micro fringe are an even more serious commitment, so really contemplate if you’re ready for them.
+Standard bangs are already a commitment, but experts warn that a micro fringe is an even more serious commitment, so really contemplate if you’re ready for them.

 What to ask for in the salon if you want the micro fringe shape

-Experts note that there is a variety of lengths and hairstyles of the micro bangs, so it’s important to be clear with your stylist about what you’re looking for.
-“Micro bangs have more aliases than the modern-day convict—baby bangs, micro fringe, etc.,” says Labrecque.
+Experts note that there is a variety of lengths and hairstyles in the micro bangs universe, so it’s important to be clear with your stylist about what you’re looking for.
+“Micro bangs have more aliases than the modern-day convict—baby bangs, micro fringe,” mini bangs, tiny bangs, etc., says Labrecque.
 “Are they messy?
 Are they blunt?
 I always say that you can’t ever go wrong by showing your stylist a photo of the look you want for inspiration and to make sure you’re both on the same page.”
+It’s worthwhile to also share a photo of what you absolutely don’t want your bangs to look like when all is said and done.

 While pulling a reference, Abergel suggests considering “what you are attracted to” and then, “take strong images to your stylist.”
-If they have a faux bang piece in the salon, he recommends playing with that at a variety of lengths and shapes to see what you and the stylist think.
+If they have faux bangs in the salon, he recommends playing with that at a variety of lengths and shapes to see what you and the stylist think is the best bang style for you.

 As for the rest of your hair, you can take it in almost any direction.
 “In today’s age, we can break out-of-the-box and pair these bangs with styles like the wolf cut and the modern shag, which results in an elevated, edgy look,” says Labrecque.